code4recovery/12-step-meeting-list/readme.txt

 * Notes is for any non-standardized info, such as Big Book Study, or Building C
 * Location should be a simple place-name, eg Queen of the Valley Hospital
 * Address should only be address, no "Upstairs" or "Building C" or "Near 2nd Ave"
-* You can fill in a very basic address and then when you leave that field you will see it try to standardize the address for you. it means you write "1000 trancas, napa" and it will come back with "1000 Trancas Street, Napa, CA 94558, USA"
+* You can fill in a very basic address and then when you tab away from that field you will see it try to standardize the address for you. it means you write "1000 trancas, napa" and it will come back with "1000 Trancas Street, Napa, CA 94558, USA"

 == Installation ==
 1. Upload files to your plugin folder.
 2. Activate plugin.
-3. Go to Settings > Permalinks and Save Changes.
+3. Enter meetings.
-4. Enter meetings.
+4. The meetings archive should now be displaying data, visit the settings page to locate it.
-5. The meetings archive should now be displaying data.
-You may also use the meetings_get() tag.
+5. You may also use the md_meetings_get() function inside your template.

 == Frequently Asked Questions ==